uni-tue-kn/TAS_Benchmark/README.md

 # Default Parameters
 The folder /instances_final/default contains the problem instances with default parameter configuration.
 These are implicitely part of every parameter study and must be considered, but the files are not duplicated in the folders of other studies.
-- Topology: Ring and RRG (20 per set each)
+- Topology: Ring and RRG (20 per set each).
 - Nodes: 20
 - Frames: 1000
 - Frame size: Uniformly sampled from [84,1542]